datacarpentry/semester-biology/exercises/Scientific-tree-biomass-challenge-R.md

 [`ramesh2010-macroplots.csv`]({{ site.baseurl }}/data/ramesh2010-macroplots.csv)
 (if isn't already in your workspace then download a copy).
-Only include species with at least 100 individuals in your histogram, scale the x axis logarithmically, and provide good descriptive axis labels.
+Only include species with at least 100 individuals in your histogram, scale the x axis logarithmically, make the bars purple with a black outline, and provide good descriptive axis labels.